MonkeyNumberOne/41monkeys.github.io/index.md

 header:
   title: "'cause companies don't <br>start themselves"
   text: >
-    You have skills and you have talents but no one had everything.
+    You have skills and you have talents but no one has everything.
-    Our goal is to help you get to your goal, a successful company with an amzing product with product market fit and traction.
+    Our goal is to help you get to your goal, a successful company with an amazing product having product/market fit and traction.
   action: # action button is optional
     label: Find Out More
     url: '#services'